andrewten45/trafficIntersection/README.md

 # playground

 ## Description
-This repository includes my experimental software.
+This repository includes the traffic intersection simulator.